Foolproof Aligot Recipe (Cheesy Stretchy Mashed Potato)

 Aligot is so elastic it’s sometimes mistaken for fondue.
 It hails from the Aubrac region of Auvergne in south-central France, and while it’s easy to make, having the right ingredients on hand is essential.

-This aligot recipe is essentially half potatoes and half cheese, so the varieties you choose of both effect the final dish.
+This aligot recipe is essentially half potatoes and half cheese, so the varieties you choose of each effect the final dish.
 High-starch potatoes are crucial, as is not storing them in the fridge where starches turn to sugar.
 Try Maris Piper potatoes, a favourite of Jamie Oliver.

 Arguably even more important is the cheese.
 Tomme fraiche is an alpine cheese that’s only matured for two to three days under dry salt.
 This means it doesn’t grow a rind and its pH decreases to the perfect acidity for melting and stretching without splitting or solidifying.

-In Melbourne, only Maker & Monger in Prahran Market stock the real deal, airfreighted directly from the source.
+In Melbourne, only Maker & Monger at Prahran Market stock the real deal, airfreighted directly from the source.
 This decadent recipe comes courtesy of cheesemonger Anthony Femia, who has done all the experimenting for you.

-Aligot is best served with sausages (ask your local butcher for Toulouse sausages), a French bistro salad with an acidic dressing to cut through the richness and classic braised puy lentils for an absolute feast.
+Aligot is best served with sausages (ask your local butcher for Toulouse sausages), a French bistro salad with an acidic dressing to cut through the richness, and classic braised puy lentils for an absolute feast.

 Aligot Recipe